List of characters in the Mahabharata: Vridhakshtra

-He was former king of Sindhu Kingdom.
+He was the former king of Sindhu Kingdom.
 He was father of Jayadratha and Vijayadratha.
 He later became a rishi.
-When Arjuna beheaded his son Jayadratha, his head came on his lap while he was doing tapa and when he stood up and Jayadratha's head blasted, killing Vridhakshtra.
+When Arjuna beheaded his son Jayadratha, his head came on his lap while he was doing tapasya and when he stood up and Jayadratha's head blasted, it was killing Vridhakshtra very unexpectedly.

 Y

 Yama

-In the epic, the death god Yama—often identified with the god Dharma—is the spiritual father of Yudhishthira.
-He was the first god invoked by Kunti after her marriage using a mantra as her husband could not conceive.
+In the epic, the death god Yama, who is also called as the law god Dharma is the biological father of Yudhishthira and himself also.
+He was the first god invoked by Kunti after her marriage using a mantra as her husband Pandu could not conceive due to a curse.
 Yama also appeared in the tale of Savitri and Satyavan.
 In the story, he tried to take Satyavan's soul during his predestined time of death, but Savitri was able to persuade the deity to let her husband live.
-Dharma, later in the epic, appears testing Yudhishthira by taking form of a yaksha.
+Yama as Dharma, later in the epic, appears testing Yudhishthira by taking form of a yaksha.
 When the Pandavas and Draupadi departed to heaven, he accompanied them by taking the form of a dog and was the only survivor left, along with Yudhishthira.
-In the end, he showed his true form to Yudhishthira.
+In the end, he showed his true form to Yudhishthira and merged with him after his death by bathing in the celestial Ganga river near Mount Meru.

 Yaudheya

-Yaudheya was the son of Yudhishthira and Devika, and the grandson of Govasena, who was the king of Sivi Kingdom.
+Yaudheya was the son of Yudhishthira and Devika, and the grandson of Govasena, who was the king of Sivi kingdom.
 Yaudheya succeeded his grandfather after his death in the Kurukshetra War.

 According to the Matsya Purana, Yaudheya is also the name of the eldest son of Prativindhya and his first wife Subala, however he does not succeed Yudhishthira to the throne of Hastinapura as he inherits his maternal kingdom.